Namanjain12/Billing-System/README.md

 # Billing-System
-This Billing System software can used by any company that wants to generate the bills for their customers.
+This is a Billing System Software with Code , You can use this in your Company.

 Concepts:
                          Java Programming: